Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Bios Logs

 Most modern computers will have a BIOS (Basic Input Output System) firmware, although now a days this is often called a UEFI bios.
 This BIOS may also be capable of capturing power events, but it may not be accurate because the firmware and/or hardware is simply not working properly, or a sensor is faulty.

+### Alarm Systems

+Some alarm systems will log power events.
+Since the 90's here in the UK, some alarm systems have used the telephone network to send signals back to a control centre and they work in much the same way as ADSL internet connections.
+If you think of a cable connection, like a network cable or telephone line or mains electrical cable, its capable of transmitting signals down the wire.
+These signals are generally contained within the cable, but the concept of multiple radio signals down a wire are just like the different Radio Frequencies (Radio Stations) we can pick up with a radio, if you think of the air as one giant all encompassing cable.
+When you look at the different frequencies the ADSL router can pickup, its like a radio that can pick up and process multiple radio stations all at the same time!
+Which makes the router CPU's kind of interesting as an [Software Defined Radio. ](https://en.wikipedia.org/wiki/Software-defined_radio)

 ### Onus